moxiegirl/getstarted/content/linux/step_four.md

 ingredients tho, it can tell the software what environment to use or what commands to run.
 Your recipe is going to be very short.

+1. Go back to your terminal window.

+3. Make a new directory by typing `mkdir mydockerbuild` and pressing RETURN.

+        $ mkdir mydockerbuild

+   This directory serves as the "context" for your build.
+The context just means it contains all the things you need to build your image.

+4. Change to your new directory.

+        $ cd mydockerbuild

+   Right now the directory is empty.

-1. Create a text file called `Dockerfile` in your current directory.
+5. Create a text file called `Dockerfile` in your current directory.

 	You can use any text editor for example, `vi` or `nano` to do this.

-2. Open a your Dockerfile file.
+6. Open a your Dockerfile file.

 	A Dockerfile describes the software that is "baked" into an image.
 It isn't just ingredients tho, it can tell the software what environment to use or what commands to run.
 Your recipe is going to be very short.

-3. Add a line to the file like this:
+7. Add a line to the file like this:

 		FROM moxiegirl/whalesay:latest

 	The FROM keyword tells Docker which image your image is based on.
 Whalesay is cute and has the `cowsay` program already, so we'll start there.

-4. Now, add the `fortunes` program to the image.
+8. Now, add the `fortunes` program to the image.

 	 	RUN apt-get -y update && apt-get install -y fortunes